-We believe that insurance is essential for the operations of clubs and events and should never be an afterthought in the planning process.
+Insurance is essential for the safe operations of clubs and events and should never be an afterthought in the planning process.
 If a claim arises from a club or event activity, defending the claim can generate extraordinary legal expenses.
 The RRCA’s general liability insurance program covers the cost of litigation as well as any related settlement costs.

 We do not provide “insurance quotes.”
 Fees are outlined in our membership section, and the rates are non-negotiable.
 You must join the RRCA to utilize the insurance program.

 RRCA member organizations MUST carry general liability insurance.
 RRCA nonprofit clubs and events must carry D&O insurance.
 Members who choose not to participate in the RRCA insurance program must furnish a copy of their Certificate of Insurance (COI) from another insurer showing similar coverage.

 RRCA Certified Coaches seeking liability insurance coverage should visit the For Certified Coaches Only section.

 Waiting until the last minute to insure events (less than 14-days) is STRONGLY discouraged.
 Allow 7-10 days for receipt of your Certificate of Insurance after joining/renewing your organization’s membership.